 While in law school, Francis served as a legal fellow for the City of Jersey City’s Department of Law, as a law clerk for the Hudson County Prosecutor’s Office and as a judicial intern for the Honorable Katharine S. Hayden in the United States District Court for the District of New Jersey.
 Francis was highly involved as a student advocate in Seton Hall University School of Law’s Civil Rights and Constitutional Law Clinic, where he represented clients in a federal class action lawsuit against the State of New Jersey.

-Also in law school, Francis studied International Business Transactions and International Intellectual Property at the College of Law in London, England, while participating in New York Law School’s International Law Study Abroad Program.
+Also, in law school, Francis studied International Business Transactions and International Intellectual Property at the College of Law in London, United Kingdom, while participating in an international law study abroad program.